KhaliidHelalii/SoftXpert-Task-Management-System/README.md

 7. **Update Task Details**
    - Endpoint: `/tasks/:taskId`
    - Description: Updates task title, description, assignee, due date, and status.

+### Api Documentation
+- you can see the Api documentation using postman on [Postman](https://documenter.getpostman.com/view/21180724/2s9YsGjZF5).
+- also you can find the Json file attached to the repository.

 #### Endpoints Authorizations